tsuru Installer provides a way to install tsuru API and its required components locally or on remote hosts.

 Number of machines to be registered as docker nodes to host tsuru apps.
 Default 1.

-Boolean flag to indicated if apps hosts are dedicated or if they can be used to run tsuru core components.
+Boolean flag to indicate if apps hosts are dedicated or if they can be used to run tsuru core components.
 Defaults to true.

 Under this namespace every driver parameters can be set.
 These are going to be used only for app hosts and each parameter accepts a list or a single value.
 If the number of values is less than the number of hosts, some values will be reused across the apps hosts.